Blueprint-Finance/glow-docs/src/02-LRT/$glowSol.md

 GlowSOL is a **liquid restaking token (LRT)** that represents staked SOL assets via Solayer, combining liquidity and tradability with the ability to earn staking rewards.
 Designed as part of the Glow Finance ecosystem, GlowSOL provides users with an innovative way to access their staked assets without forfeiting rewards, unlocking additional use cases within decentralized finance (DeFi).

-Similar to tokens like Adrastea or JitoSOL, GlowSOL offers enhanced utility through its integration with Glow’s advanced DeFi strategies, making it a key component of Glow’s liquid restaking ecosystem.
+GlowSOL offers enhanced utility through its integration with the Glow Money Market, powering advanced DeFi strategies and making it a key component of Glow’s liquid restaking ecosystem.

 GlowSOL stands out due to its automated processes:

-- The **Staking Process** automatically converts SOL to GlowSOL while securely managing sSOL through the multisig.
+- The **Restaking Process** automatically converts SOL to GlowSOL while securely managing sSOL.
 - The **Redeem Process** ensures a transparent withdrawal system, with alerts for admins to manage liquidity.

-## Unlock Liquidity for Staked Assets
+## Unlock Liquidity for Restaked Assets

 GlowSOL allows users to access liquidity without waiting for the traditional staking lock-up period, enabling immediate use of their staked assets.
-Users can use their GlowSOL in various DeFi activities, such as swaps, lending, or collateralizing other positions within Glow Protocol.
+Users can use their GlowSOL in various DeFi activities, such as swaps, lending, or collateralizing other positions within Glow Finance.

 ## Earn Rewards While Maintaining Liquidity

-Users earn staking rewards, Glow Points, and Solayer Points while retaining the flexibility to trade or leverage their GlowSOL holdings.
+Users earn staking yield, Glow Points, Solayer Points, and AVS rewards while retaining the flexibility to trade or leverage their GlowSOL holdings.

 1. **Staking Yield**: Users earn **~8% annual yield** from Solayer staking rewards, providing consistent growth for their staked assets.

-2. **Glow Points Incentives**: GlowSOL holders receive **Glow Points**, which can be traded, claimed, or locked for higher APYs.
+2. **Glow Points Incentives**: GlowSOL holders receive **Glow Points**.
 These points are part of Glow’s broader incentive program to reward active participation.
 3. **Solayer Points**: Additional rewards come in the form of **Solayer Points**, further enhancing the value of holding GlowSOL.

 ## Integration with Glow’s DeFi Ecosystem

-GlowSOL is compatible with Glow Protocol’s advanced strategies:
+GlowSOL is compatible with Glow Finance’s advanced strategies:

 - **Swaps**: GlowSOL can be directly swapped for other assets.
-- **Leveraging**: GlowSOL can be leveraged to amplify yield opportunities in the ecosystem.
+- **Leveraging**: GlowSOL can be leveraged to enhance points exposure within the ecosystem, allowing users to earn additional rewards without taking on significant additional risk.

 ## Dynamic Minting and Redemption Ratios